The Best Tech Stocks to Buy

 You can typically guess a firm's sector based on a gut feeling.
 If a business has mining operations, it's probably a materials stock.
 If a company's predominant business is banking services, it's probably a financial stock.

-In late 2018, the Global Industry Classification Standard (GICS) – a framework used by major index providers to classify public companies – created the communication services sector.
 The problem?
-Communication services is made up of many companies that were once considered technology firms.
+Communication services are made up of many companies that were once considered technology firms.
 Adding to the confusion, a few of its components came from other sectors.
-Once upon a time, Facebook parent Meta Platforms (META) and Google parent Alphabet (GOOGL) were tech stocks.
-Today, they're communication services stocks.

 A second factor is that companies in every sector are increasingly reliant on technology.
 Industrial firms use automation technology.
 Retailers might generate huge chunks of their revenue via websites.
-And this sometimes blurs the lines between companies that belong to the tech sector and those that are simply tech-reliant.

-The best way to understand the "tech stocks" umbrella is to read it from the GICS itself.
+This sometimes blurs the lines between companies that belong to the tech sector and those that are simply tech-reliant.
+The best way to understand the "tech stocks" umbrella is to read it from the GICS itself (PDF).

 Why do investors buy technology stocks?

-We gave away the plot a couple paragraphs ago: "Companies in every sector are increasingly reliant on technology."
+We gave away the plot a couple of paragraphs ago: "Companies in every sector are increasingly reliant on technology."

 "To a large degree, technology is impacting all sectors of the economy in all walks of life," says Terry Sandven, chief equity strategist with U.S. Bank Asset Management.
+"Companies are looking to get bigger, faster and stronger.
+They're not doing that through hiring more people.
+They're doing that through technology spending."

 Even if you don't explicitly seek tech sector exposure, there's a good chance your portfolio is chock-full of it.

-And none of that considers tech-heavy companies from other sectors, such as consumer discretionary giants Amazon (AMZN) and Tesla (TSLA).
+None of that considers tech-heavy companies from other sectors, such as consumer discretionary giants Amazon (AMZN) and Tesla (TSLA).

 The general idea goes for anyone investing in a wide variety of broad-market index funds, not just those tethered to the S&P 500.